delabassee/fn-flow-base/README.md

 fn deploy --local --app myapp duke
 ```

-* Update the Flow function with the FunctionId of the invoked function
+* Update the Flow (invoking) function with the FunctionId of the invoked function

 ```
 fn inspect function myapp duke